 Interesting Information-

-- dominant plant in the coast sage brush community as well an important member of some chaparral and dry foothills habitats
+- dominant plant in the coast sagebrush community, as well as an essential member of some chaparral and dry foothills habitats

-- not a true sage but has sage-like smelling terpine chemicals that inhibits the growth of other plant species underneath and around the plant
+- not a true sage but has sage-like smelling terpene chemicals that inhibits the growth of other plant species underneath and around the plant

 Family Cactaceae